BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_JC 2024-34_Guidelines on costs and losses_DORA.pdf.md

 --- Page 4 ---

-![This is the header of a document titled "Joint Committee Guidelines on Aggregated Annual Costs and Losses of Major ICT-Related Incidents".
-It features the logos of the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA), and the European Securities and Markets Authority (ESMA), which together form the Joint Committee of the European Supervisory Authorities.

-JOINT COMMITTEE GUIDELINES ON AGGREGATED ANNUAL COSTS AND LOSSES OF MAJOR ICT-RELATED INCIDENTS eba
-European Banking Authority
-eiopa
-European Insurance and Occupational Pensions Authority ESMA
-European Securities and Markets Authority
-JOINT COMMITTEE OF THE EUROPEAN SUPERVISORY AUTHORITIES](#)
 ## Title III- Provisions on the estimation of aggregated annual costs and losses of major ICT-related incidents

 5. Financial entities should estimate the aggregate annual costs and losses of major ICT-related